node-red/node-red.github.io/docs/hardware/arduino.md

 title: Arduino
 ---

-There are two main ways for interacting with an Arduno using Node-RED.
+There are two main ways for interacting with an Arduino using Node-RED.
 They both assume the Arduino is connected to the host computer via a USB connection.

 ***